Home

 We monitor and evaluate our performance so we can learn from our shortcomings, celebrate our successes, and continue to improve our protection, prevention and response services.

-We collect and analyse data from our activity to produce information to help our leaders and managers make decisions.
-Across Devon and Somerset, these decisions directly influence the effectiveness and efficiency with which we operate, and guide and look after the people who provide our services to you.
+We use data from our activity to produce information to help our leaders and managers make decisions.
+These decisions directly influence the effectiveness and efficiency with which we operate, and guide and look after the people who provide our services to you.

 On this page, you will find reported information on topics like the number of incidents we’ve attended, and how we’re doing against our improvement targets.
 If you would like further information, you can find out how to contact us on our Freedom of Information page (https://www.dsfire.gov.uk/about-us/freedom-information).

-We use different systems to measure this data.
+We use different systems to generate this data.

-- Gartan.
+• Gartan.
 This is the system that our firefighters use to let us know when they are available to respond to incidents.
-It's linked to our Vision mobilising system so that our control operators can identify which resources can be sent to an incident.
+It's linked to our Vision mobilising system so that our control operators can see which resources can be sent to an incident.

 Measuring our response to incidents

-We understand how important it is that we provide an efficient and effective response to incidents, and we aim to arrive on scene as quickly and safely as possible.
+We understand how important it is to provide an efficient and effective response to incidents, and we aim to arrive on scene as quickly and safely as possible.

 Our Emergency Response Standards (ERS) allow us to monitor how often we arrive within our target attendance time to dwelling fires and Road Traffic Collisions (RTC).